 TIP: Tarragon has a mild aniseed flavour, use less if you're not a fan!

 Heat a drizzle of olive oil in a large frying pan over a high heat.
 Season the premium fillet steak all over with salt and pepper and add to the hot pan.
 Sear the steak until browned, 1 minute on all sides.
 Transfer to an oven tray lined with baking paper and roast for 8-10 minutes for medium or until cooked to your liking.
 Remove the tray from the oven and set aside to rest for 10 minutes.

 TIP: The meat will keep cooking as it rests!

 Top Steak Tips!

 While the steak is cooking, add the potato to the saucepan of boiling water and cook until easily pierced with a knife, 10-15 minutes.
 Drain and return to the pan.
 Add the butter (for the mash), milk and the salt to the saucepan.
 Mash with a potato masher or fork until smooth.
 Add the grated Parmesan cheese and stir through until melted.
 Cover with a lid to keep warm.

 While the potato is cooking, return the frying pan to a medium-high heat with a drizzle of olive oil.
 Add the asparagus and cook until starting to soften, 2 minutes.
 Add the green beans and cook, tossing, until bright green and just tender, 3-4 minutes.
 Add 1/2 the garlic and cook until fragrant, 30 seconds.
 Transfer to a plate and cover to keep warm.

 TIP: The garlic can burn fast, so keep an eye on it!

 Thinly slice the steak.
 Divide the Parmesan mash and greens between plates.
-Arrange the steak on top and drizzle with the tarragon sauce.
+Place the steak on top of the mash and top with the garlic and tarragon sauce.